 Although it is nice to add a bit of color to the site as with these Honour Guards above, they really are just random photos as they aren’t connected to anything you’re learning at all.
 For me, this just goes to show how at the surface level Rocket Russian appears all shiny and well-designed but that the actual content is severely lacking and poorly thought-out.

-Each lesson, for instance, has numerous ways which you can interact with the material but as we’ve seen above, all of the various features pretty much get you memorising the same thing over and over again just in different formats.
+Each lesson, for instance, has numerous ways in which you can interact with the material but as we’ve seen above, all of the various features pretty much get you memorising the same thing over and over again just in different formats.

 While they do get you reading, writing down, listening and pronouncing the various words and phrases that you cover in each class, they never really build upon one another and so you end up learning them all in isolation.
 This means that you essentially end up memorizing them and can then only use them in the specific scenarios which you are familiar with.